 More than 250 different apparel brands were involved in the intimate apparel industry event.
 Some of the top names who made an appearance at CURVE New York include Eberjey, Chantelle, and Komar.
-From fitting workshops to panels discussing inclusivity, this event did more than just showcase the newest and brightest from lingerie companies; it set the top trends we can expect to see throughout the next year.
+From fitting workshops to panels discussing inclusivity, this event did more than just showcase the newest and brightest from lingerie companies creating lingerie similar to designer lingerie by Natori; it set the top trends we can expect to see throughout the next year.

 When 99.7% of people agree that a healthy smile is socially important, it makes a pretty convincing statement about the timelessness of an important physical feature.
 However, like the rest of our bodies change, so do the fashion trends we see rise and fall in the clothing that we adorn.

 No one is so in-tune with current trends as Camp.